anseki/jquery-plainoverlay/README.md

 Type: Function or Boolean
 Default: Builtin Element

-The jQuery-Element that is returned by specified Function is shown to user as progress-element on the overlay.
-This is usually messages or images that means "Please wait...".
+The jQuery-Element that is returned by specified Function is shown to the users as the progress-element on the overlay.
+This is usually the messages or images that means "Please wait...".
 If `false` is specified, nothing is shown on the overlay.
 The builtin element (default) is shown via CSS Animations in modern browsers (e.g. Firefox, Chrome, etc.), and it is shown via simple effect in legacy browsers (IE9, IE8, etc.).
 This choice is automatic.